Transitions of Care

 5.0

-Communicate Essential Care Transition Information to Key Stakeholders Across the Continuum of Care
+Communicate Essential Care Transition Information to Key Stakeholders Across the Care Continuum

-Processes are in place to ensure the timely transfer of essential TOC information to key stakeholders including the caregiver, the regular ambulatory care provider, the payer and the identified episodic care manager in the next care setting.
+Processes are in place to ensure the timely transfer of essential Transition of Care (TOC) information to key stakeholders including the caregiver, the regular ambulatory care provider, the payor/Managed Care Organizations, community-based organizations, and the identified care coordinator and/or Payor assigned Care Coordinator in the next care setting.

 Organizations can meet this standard by showing evidence that:

 Appropriate TOC stakeholders are identified.
-These stakeholders may include: patient and caregivers, regular ambulatory care provider, pharmacists in all relevant settings, care manager at the next care setting, payer, and community service agencies.
+These stakeholders may include patient and caregivers, regular ambulatory care providers, pharmacists in all relevant settings, care coordinators, payors, and community-based organizations at the next care setting.

 • Diagnosis, co-morbidities, chronic condition